 People’s attention spans are shorter than ever.
 Anything extraneous on your website should be purged so that you can drive your visitors to do whatever it is you want them to do.

-Web Design Fort Lauderdale — Make It Personal
+Five Basics Every Web Page Creator Should Remember – Make It Personal

 One of your biggest goals should be to get people to return to your website again and again.
 Capture personal information like visitor’s names, email addresses, and phone numbers so you can continue to market to them in the future.